 Frances Perkins was United States Secretary of Labor for 12 years.
 She was once the most hated woman in America – the primary target in a series of withering controversies similar to the current debates about health care and about undocumented immigrants.

 Her experience demonstrates how ideas and people and programs get branded – first by their opponents.
 Then by the public.

 It also helps answer this question: how can your nonprofit protect its brand when public opinion is so often built on unverified claims and even total nonsense?

-- One side brands a proposal as an unconstitutional invasion of property rights, a socialist affront to free markets, a violation of state’s rights and personal freedom, the end of America as we know it.,
+- The other side brands the proposed change as an unconstitutional invasion of property rights, a socialist affront to free markets, a violation of state’s rights and personal freedom, the end of America as we know it.,

 That is what Mrs. Perkins told us that afternoon in 1960.
-I do not know if public relations and marketing and branding were common terms back when Frances Perkins and President Roosevelt fought for their programs.
+I do not know if public relations and marketing and branding were common terms back when she and President Roosevelt fought for their programs.
 But I do believe both leaders understood how the American public brands people and issues and organizations.
 I think they also understood basic concepts of brand management.

 Our Lesson – For the purpose of this post, it does not matter who is right or wrong about which aspect of which national policy.
 What does matter is to realize that public perception responds to the claims of perceived authority figures.
 Those figures may be as informed and respected as the Pope.
 Or, they may be as innocuous, ill-informed and self-serving as your quirky brother-in-law.
-In the absence of direct experience, personal observation or proven fact, the assertion of those who claim to “know” are the fibers which are woven into public opinion.
+In the absence of direct experience, in the absence of personal observation or proven fact, the assertion of perceived authority figures who claim to “know” are the fibers which weave into public opinion.

 Our Question: given the above, and being dependent on a supportive constituency, how do you enhance and protect your own nonprofit brand?